Kahr K series: K9

 The Kahr K9 model is the original in the K series.
 The standard model features a stainless steel construction, locked breech, passive striker block and no magazine disconnect.
 It can also be purchased with a matte black finish.
 Both models feature drift adjustable, white bar-dot combat sights but can be upgraded to tritium night sights.

 A K9 Elite model was also introduced by Kahr which features a polished stainless steel finish and laser etching on the frame.

 K40

 The Kahr K40 model, like the K9, comes standard with a stainless steel construction, locked breech, passive striker block and no magazine disconnect.
 It can also be purchased with a matte black finish.
 Both models feature drift adjustable, white bar-dot combat sights but can be upgraded to tritium night sights.

 A K40 Elite model was also introduced by Kahr which features a polished stainless steel finish and laser etching on the frame.

-Sadly the K40 has been removed from the line up.
+The K40 has been removed from the line up.